USS Bagley (FF-1069): 1980–1989

 Another series of four brief underway periods in January 1987 punctuated a month otherwise spent largely in upkeep.
 In February, she traveled to Concord where she unloaded ammunition before beginning a restricted availability at San Diego on the 16th.
 The repair period lasted until early summer and included a seven-week drydocking in USS Steadfast that occupied most of April and all of May.
 Late in June 1987, Bagley resumed normal operations out of San Diego; and, except for operations in the Bering Sea that took up most of November, she remained active in the immediate vicinity of San Diego for the rest of the year.

 As 1987 waned and 1988 began, however, Bagley anticipated imminent departure for overseas duty.
 She stood out of San Diego on 4 January 1988 in company once more with the Enterprise task group.
 The warships made an unusual nonstop, but leisurely, Pacific crossing during which they carried out a five-day readiness exercise in the Hawaiian operating area.
 The frigate and her colleagues reached Subic Bay in the Philippines on 1 February and remained in that port until the 6th.
 On that day she and the other warships in the group got underway for a tour of duty in the Arabian Sea, returning once more to a region of chronic political convulsions spawned by a decade of Iranian provocations.
 En route to the Arabian Sea, Bagley participated in a series of exercises with units of the Indonesian Navy.
 She and her units reached their destination at mid-month and relieved the Midway task group as contingency force on station.
 For about two months, Bagley patrolled the waters of the northern Arabian Sea with her task group with the only untoward event being the loss of her helicopter which ditched because of a material casualty.

 During Operation Earnest Will, USS Samuel B. Roberts struck an Iranian mine and suffered severe damage on 14 April 1988.
 Bagley was one of the warships selected to retaliate on the Iranians in Operation Praying Mantis.
 Accordingly, she joined USS Wainwright and USS Simpson on 18 April, and the three warships steered for the Sirri Island oil platform which they then put out of operation with gunfire.
-Soon after destroying the oil platform, the trio engaged the Iranian patrol boat Joshan with surface-to-surface missiles and finished her off with gunfire.
+Soon after destroying the oil platform, the trio engaged the Iranian Kaman-class patrol boat Joshan with surface-to-surface missiles and finished her off with gunfire.
 When a Marine Corps AH-1 Cobra helicopter operating from Wainwright failed to return after the actions of the 18th, Bagley spent the next two days engaged in a futile search for the missing aircraft and its crew.
 It became apparent that the helicopter went down during the operation when the bodies of the crew, Marine Corps Captains Stephen C. Leslie and Kenneth W. Hill were recovered almost a month later about 15 mi southeast of Abu Musa Island.